agathis-project/salix-arctica/README.md

 - first things after coming out or reset, the uC and uP shall:
   - disable any default internal pull-ups on A0, A1, A2, GEn and SEn.
   - drive A0, A1, A2 _low_.
-  - no drive for GEn and SEn signals (pull-up drive high).
+  - tristate GEn and SEn drivers to let the pull-up to drive high.

 - for a glitch-less master transition between uC and uP:
-  - A0, A1, and A2 shall be driven low _before_ and _after_.
+  - drive _low_ A0, A1, and A2.
-  - GEn and SEn shall preserve their _before_ and _after_ states.
+  - preserve GEn and SEn states.

 - limit branch current leakage into control circuits to +/-10uA **!!!!! updated Agathis Trunk Standard for this requirement and verify pull-up resistors for worst leakage logic levels !!!!**